-The Enumeration of the zeros of the function $E{\alpha,\beta}(z)$ and Their distribution are of fundamental importance and play a significant roal in the dynamic solution and it has mention its application in many scientific areas from mathematics, physics and communication.
-The aim of this paper is to Enumeration the number of zeros of the solution of the Mittag-Leffler function $E{\alpha,\beta}(z)$ as examples of Bargmann function with arbitrary order of growth.
-We find that for numerical calculation when $0 < \alpha < 2$ and $\beta = 1$ the number of zeros cab be any finite number:1,2,3,..., not necessarily an odd number.
+The Computation of the zeros of the function are of fundamental importance and play a significant roal in the dynamic solution and it has mention its application in many scientific areas from mathematics, physics and communication The aim of this paper is to computation the number of zeros of the solution of the Mittag-Leffler function $E{\alpha,\beta}(z)$ as examples of Bargmann function with arbitrary order of growth.
+We find that the Mittag-Leffler function have not only the same type of zeros.
+The number of zeros cab be any finite number:1,2,3,..., not necessarily an odd number.